 We’re learning to live without the convenience of microwaving, although we still own one, and it’s not as tough as I thought it would be.
 (And it’s saving me from having to compulsively hide from the microwave’s rays.)
 The easiest way to stop using the microwave is to simply get rid of it.
 Trust me, you’ll find alternatives.

-Have you found a way around using microwaves?
-Feel free to share below!
+Are microwaves safe to you, and have you found a way around using microwaves?